Driving in Ireland as a foreign country

 Speed limits are in km/h and are signposted where the speed limit changes up or down.
 City centres, town centres, housing estates and certain designated areas are 30 km/h.
 Otherwise the general speed limit for an urban area will be 50 km/h.
 Rural roads will usually be a maximum of 80 km/h.
 However some of these can get very narrow.
 National roads from one city or town to another can be 100 km/h.
 Motorways can go as high as 120 km/h.

-We do have motor ways.
-But we also have very small roads too.
-Experienced drivers from certain countries sometimes get surprised by how narrow a two way road in Ireland can be.
+We have some very small roads in Ireland and experienced drivers from certain countries sometimes get surprised by how narrow a two way road in Ireland can be.

 Category: by Darragh Dunne